MaxITService/OneClickPrompts/code-notes.md

 - **Purpose:** Contains CSS files for styling the popup page.
 - **Role:** Defines the visual appearance of the popup, including layouts, colors, fonts, and responsive design.

+## Module Scripts

+These scripts handle the logic for optional, self-contained features that can be toggled by the user.

+### `modules/popup-page-modules-promptShare.js`

+- **Purpose:** Handles the UI and settings management for the "Cross-Chat Prompt Sharing" module within the extension's popup (`popup.html`).
+- **Role:** This script is responsible for all user interactions with the module's settings in the popup.
+It manages the collapsible UI, loads the module's current state (enabled, autosend settings, button placement) from the service worker, and saves any changes back to storage.
+It also provides the functionality for the "Refresh" and "Clear" buttons that interact with the globally stored prompt.
+- **Dependencies:** `popup.html` (for UI elements), `config.js` (for message passing to get/set module settings and the stored prompt).

 ## Additional Files

 ### `welcome.html` and `welcome-page-files/`